Skip to Content

 Bowl of Pumpkin Ancho Soup with Mint garnish

-Recipe for a savory pumpkin or Winter squash soup, including a variety of substitutions and additions, health benefits and how to freeze and use leftovers.
+Recipe for a savory pumpkin or Winter squash soup, including a variety of substitutions to customize.

 Prep Time 20 minutes